The Philosophy of Andy Warhol: Reception

 John Raymond of The Atlanta Journal-Constitution wrote: "Andy Warhol's philosophy is not a philosophical system in the accepted sense … Even esthetics, which as an artist you might think would interest him, doesn't really.
 'After I did the thing called "art,"' he tells us, 'or whatever it's called, I went into business art.
 I wanted to be an art business man or a business artist.
 Being good in business is the most fascinating kind of art."

 Owen Findsen of The Cincinnati Enquirer observed that "the book reads like a Richard Brautigan novel about a character that combines the humor and self-image of Woody Allen with the moral ethics of Tiny Tim.

+Caroline Tisdall of The Guardian wrote, "It's not often you find a personal philosophy that is both comforting and funny.
+Warhol's is.
+The comfort comes from his treatment of the big issues: love, sex, time, fame, and death.
+The fun lies in the spaces in between: art, economies, work, and underwear. … This is a highly moral book, and the morality lies in its tolerance.
+This is applied not just to people but even extended to critics: for Warhol, nothing that is said about him can be dismissed as 'wrong.' since it is a reaction, and therefore has a cause.
+There are only a couple of artists working now who are big enough to recognise that."